nirmal-k-r/lsndp-complexity-dataset/README.md

 ### Usage
 - The model can be imported using Pickle after importing the necessary libraries.
+- We have included a sample code in the file `prediction_tool.py` to demonstrate how the model can be used.
 - The model can also be used via our website accessible at the following link: [LSNDP Complexity categorisation tool](https://complexity.coderfaculty.com)